How it Works

 Required Minimum Distributions and Qualified Charitable Distributions

-If you are age 72 or older and own a traditional IRA, you may be legally required to take a Required Minimum Distribution (RMD) each year.
+If you own a traditional IRA, you may be legally required to take a Required Minimum Distribution (RMD) each year.
 Moreover, since your funds have accumulated in a traditional IRA pre-tax, the withdrawal of your RMD each year may be subject to income tax.

 Many national parks supporters who do not need these funds choose to donate them to NPCA and invest in the long-term future of their favorite national parks.
 By making a direct transfer of all or a portion of your RMD, you may be able to avoid the income tax you would otherwise be subject to (so long as you did not contribute to your IRA that year).
 This is known as a qualified charitable distribution (QCD) and you are allowed to transfer up to $100,000 each year.